GenericMappingTools/gmt/doc/rst/source/grdvolume.rst

         * **-C**\ **r**\ *low/high* - Report the area, volume, and mean height between *low* and *high* and above the grid surface.
-For example, use this form to compute the volume of water between to contours.
+For example, use this form to compute the volume of water between two contours.

 .. _-D: